Firezer27/airbnb-clone-project/README.md

 - Collaborate with Database Administrator to ensure efficient queries.

-🧩 Database Administrator (DBA)
+<b>🧩 Database Administrator (DBA)</b>

 Responsibility:

  The Database Administrator designs, manages, and optimizes the project’s database systems.
 They ensure data integrity, security, and performance through indexing, normalization, and backup strategies.

 Key Tasks:

  - Design relational database schema using PostgreSQL.

  - Optimize queries and implement indexing for performance.

  - Manage database migrations and backup policies.

  - Ensure data consistency, normalization, and referential integrity.

  - Support developers with database-related queries and reports.

-⚙️ DevOps Engineer
+<h3>⚙️ DevOps Engineer</h3>

   Responsibility:
   The DevOps Engineer ensures the backend system is efficiently deployed, monitored, and scaled.
 They manage CI/CD pipelines, containerization, and infrastructure automation to maintain reliability and high availability.